-Degrees conferred between July 1, 2008 and June 30, 2009
+Degrees conferred between July 1, 2013 and June 30, 2014

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

-Category Bachelor's CIP 2000
+Category Bachelor's CIP 2010 Categories to Include

-Categories to

-Include

 Computer and information 1% 11

-sciences
+sciences 1 70

-Education 9% 13
+Education 7% 13

-Engineering 11% 14
+Engineering 14% 14

-Foreign languages and literature 2% 16
+Foreign languages, literatures, and 1% 16

+linguistics 1 70

-English 3% 23
+English 1% 23

-Biological/life sciences 4% 26
+Biological/life sciences 5% 26

-Mathematics 1% 27
+Mathematics and statistics 1% 27

+Parks and recreation 3% 31

-Physical sciences 2% 40
+Physical sciences 1% 40

-Psychology 2% 42
+Psychology 5% 42

+Homeland Security, law 16% 43

+enforcement, firefighting, and

-Security and protective services 14% 43
+protective services

-Social sciences 11% 45
+Social sciences 10% 45

-Business/marketing 33% 52
+Business/marketing 28% 52

 History 7% 54

 TOTAL 100%